 The Aging in Place Project

 In July 2019, the National Institute for Transportation and Communities held a webinar Aging In Place: Improving Mobility for Older Adults to share their recent study findings.
-The fully study Life-Space Mobility and Aging in Place by The University of Utah and Portland State University researchers is available for download.
+The full study Life-Space Mobility and Aging in Place by The University of Utah and Portland State University researchers is available for download.

 In this study, researchers conducted surveys and interviews with 50 lower-income adults from Portland, OR and Salt Lake County, UT.
 Participants were primarily White or Hispanic females in their mid-70s.
 The majority were homeowners who also used an assistive device.